 Now, I will say this — while I like the general trend of airlines offering free Wi-Fi, I personally (for me) prefer airlines that do charge for Wi-Fi, and have a low, fixed cost.
 Why?
 Well, I value inflight connectivity for getting work done, and unless we’re talking about Starlink, offering everyone free Wi-Fi generally slows down speeds considerably.

-As much as I like Delta’s free Wi-Fi, I find the speeds to not be as good as American’s (paid) Wi-Fi, even on the same aircraft with the same service provider.
-But still, for a vast majority of passengers, this is good news.
+As much as I like Delta’s free Wi-Fi, I find the speeds to not be as good as American’s paid Wi-Fi (though American is rolling out free Wi-Fi in 2026 as well), even on the same aircraft with the same service provider.
+But still, for a vast majority of passengers, this is good news, and this is the direction that the industry is headed.

 Bottom line

 Air Canada plans to roll out free Wi-Fi throughout its fleet for Aeroplan members.
-This will start in May 2025 on flights within North America and to Sun destinations, and then it will expand to long haul international flights in 2026.
+This has just gone live on 88% of the fleet, as there’s now free Wi-Fi within North America and to Sun destinations.
+This program will then expand to long haul international flights in 2026.
 I’m very impressed to see this, and am delighted by the general direction of the industry when it comes to connectivity.

 What do you make of Air Canada rolling out free Wi-Fi?